 - 1. Compile and Assess Current Efforts and Lessons Learned.
-The Climate Resiliency Workgroup will develop a process to periodically compile and assess lessons learned from past and ongoing adaptation planning and programmatic efforts within the Chesapeake Bay watershed.
-See Appendix B, which includes an initial compilation of current efforts that the workgroup will build upon.
-Current efforts, including policy, tools, products and scientific understanding, should be compiled, analyzed and shared with all interested parties engaging in adaptation work or discussions.
+The Climate Change Work Group will develop a process to periodically compile and assess lessons learned from past and ongoing adaptation planning and programmatic efforts within the Chesapeake Bay Watershed.
+See Appendix B, which includes an initial compilation of current efforts that the Work Group will build upon.
+Current efforts, including policy, tools, products, and scientific understanding should be compiled, analyzed and shared with all interested parties engaging in adaptation work or discussions.
 This process could be achieved through an annual STAC workshop or similar venue.
 For example, communities that implement coastal protection measures using living shorelines or other integrated green/gray infrastructure techniques could share information about performance, problems and solutions, and sources of expertise at an annual conference. - 2.
 Assess Climate Impacts and Vulnerabilities.
-The Climate Resiliency Workgroup will coordinate with both STAR and STAC to: 1) prepare a state-of-the-science synthesis of climate change impacts, vulnerabilities and adaptation information that link explicitly to management endpoints; and 2) evaluate tools, frameworks, and other products for their applicability to the Chesapeake Bay Program.
-The workgroup will also work to: 1) produce or evaluate guidance on implementation of climate change science within adaptation decision making processes; 2) identify significant gaps in terms of adaptive capacity (i.e., maladaptive management strategies or legal, policy or regulatory barriers); and 3) ensure that monitoring and assessment align with
+The Climate Change Work Group will coordinate with both STAR and STAC to prepare a state-of-the-science synthesis of climate change impacts, vulnerabilities and adaptation information that link explicitly to management endpoints; evaluate tools, frameworks, and other products for their applicability to the Chesapeake Bay Program.
+The Work Group will also work to produce or evaluate guidance on implementation of climate change science within adaptation decision making processes; identify significant gaps in terms of adaptive capacity (i.e., maladaptive management strategies or legal, policy or regulatory barriers); and ensure that monitoring and assessment align with adaptive management needs.
+A feedback loop,

-4 Cross et al. (2012).
+&lt;sup>4 Cross et al. (2012).
 The Adaptation for Conservation Targets (ACT) Framework: A tool for incorporating climate change into natural resource management.
 Environmental Management 50: 341-351.